SagarBShinde/api-automation/README.md

 ## Introduction
-This is simple API Automation framework based on Rest Assured + Cucumber BDD developed as a proof of concept.
+This is a simple API Automation framework based on Rest Assured + Cucumber BDD developed as a proof of concept.
 The framework intends to validate the some of APIs in https://petstore.swagger.io/v2

 ## System Requirements
 The code has been tested with following configurarion